Using Kafka

 group.id=test-consumer-group

-Write kafka-topics.sh --bootstrap-server {bootstrap servers} --create --topic {topic name} --partitions {number of partitions}.
+Write it as follows: kafka-topics.sh --bootstrap-server {bootstrap servers} --create --topic {topic name} --partitions {number of partitions}.

 [test01@shell-0.dev.test01.kr.df.naverncp.com ~][df]$ kafka/kafka_2.12-2.4.0/bin/kafka-topics.sh --bootstrap-server broker-0.kafka.test01.kr.df.naverncp.com\:9092,broker-1.kafka.test01.kr.df.naverncp.com\:9092,broker-2.kafka.test01.kr.df.naverncp.com\:9092 --create --topic test --partitions 6